-Environmental Health

-Informative notes are requested regarding the demolition of the existing building, asbestos removal and connection to mains sewer.
+Environmental Health: Informative notes are requested regarding the demolition of the existing building, asbestos removal and connection to mains sewer.

-County Council (Highway)

-In summary the Highways Authority recommend refusal on highway safety grounds, failure to deliver suitable provision for pedestrians and inability to deliver adequate visibility for vehicular access.
+County Council (Highway): In summary, recommend refusal on highway safety grounds, failure to deliver suitable provision for pedestrians and inability to deliver adequate visibility for vehicular access.
 Given the pivotal nature of these matters then those considerations, as relayed by the Highway Officer, are provided in detail below: